caktus/chippy/README.md

 ## Deployment

+### Automatic CI/CD

-Chippy is deployed to Caktus' Kubernetes cluster.
+Chippy is automatically deployed to Caktus' Kubernetes cluster using CircleCI.

+Every push to ``develop`` is automatically deployed to staging, and every push to ``master`` is automatically deployed to production.
+(FIXME, not true yet!)

+### Manual deployment

 We use [invoke-kubesae](https://github.com/caktus/invoke-kubesae) for deployment, so you'll need a Python virtualenv.
 Install the requirements: